Medical Malpractice

 Gathering Evidence Related to the Medical Malpractice Incident:

-Our team will conduct a thorough investigation into the circumstances surrounding the medical malpractice incident to gather evidence that supports your claim.
+The firms in Koussan Law's referral network conduct thorough investigations into the circumstances surrounding a medical malpractice incident to gather evidence that supports the claim.
 This may include obtaining medical records, consulting with medical experts, interviewing witnesses, and collecting any other relevant evidence.

 Evaluating the Strength of the Case:

-With the evidence gathered, we will carefully evaluate the strength of your case to determine the likelihood of success.
-We will assess factors such as the extent of your injuries, the healthcare provider's liability, and the available evidence to develop a strategic approach for pursuing maximum compensation on your behalf.
+With the evidence gathered, an experienced firm carefully evaluates the strength of the case to determine the likelihood of success.
+Factors such as the extent of the injuries, the healthcare provider's liability, and the available evidence are weighed to develop a strategic approach for pursuing fair compensation.

 Negotiation with Insurance Companies